Heritage information and resources

 Local Government Inventory (LGI)

 The LGI is an information only resource.
 Inclusion on the LGI has no implications for the development of a property over and above the requirements that are already in place as part of the city's Town Planning Scheme.
-To search heritage listings in Western Australia visit the State Heritage Office website (external site)
+Visit the city's Online Heritage Database to search for information on buildings and places included on the LGI.

 The city's Heritage List (PDF, 276KB) forms part of the City of Subiaco Town Planning Scheme No. 4 and identifies properties that are of cultural heritage significance and considered worthy of protection.